The Yachtie’s Guide to Etiquette

 Be conscious and cautious about marine toilet systems (“heads”) as they are not always flushed or operated in the same way as household toilets.
 Follow the crew’s instructions on how to use them correctly.
-Otherwise you may waste a day at a port in order to fix a broken sewage system.
+Otherwise, you may waste a day at a port in order to fix a broken sewage system.
 Don’t flush any “baby wipes” or foreign objects.
 Many yachts also do not allow toilet paper to be flushed.
 Don’t be concerned as this is normal.
 Place the used toilet paper in a provided bin lined with a plastic bag, which will be emptied by the crew as soon as you leave the heads.
-Please note that the attentive stewardess will always ensure a hygienic and clean head.
+The attentive stewardess will always ensure a hygienic and clean head.

 Please keep the noise levels down if your boat anchors in a quiet bay, sound is amplified on water.
 Do not throw any litter overboard, and do not discard drinks in the water.
-When it is time for a meal, treat it similarly to how you would normally dine on land.
+When it is time for a meal, treat it similarly to how you usually dine on land.
 Throw on some light layers over your bathing suit before sitting down for your lunch or dinner.
 When in harbours, be courteous to neighbouring yachts when socialising on the deck early in the morning or late at night.

 Remember that you’re on vacation.
-Try to relax, and stay flexible, especially about your itinerary.
+Try to relax and stay flexible, especially about your itinerary.
 If weather conditions necessitate a deviation from your original destination, discover the pleasures of a totally unexpected alternative locale.
 The crew want you to be as comfortable as possible, and you’ll only fully appreciate how amazing the experience is until you totally relax.

-Yachting is generally an informal activity, without too much protocol, but keeping these common courtesies in mind should provide for an amazing, unforgettable yachting experience.
+Yachting is generally an informal activity, without too much protocol, but keeping these common courtesies in mind should provide an amazing, unforgettable yachting experience.